shotit/shotit-frontend/docs/API_USAGE.md

 Shotit API provides a HTTP interface for developers to interact with `Shotit` programmatically.

-Using the API, you can develop programs such as: chat bots, browser plugins, video tagging / deduplication applications, games or whatever scripts that you need to know the anime info from an image.
+Using the API, you can develop programs such as: chat bots, browser plugins, video tagging / deduplication applications, games or whatever scripts that you need to know the video info from a screenshot.

 :::tip My tip